Septic Tank Maintenance – What You Need to Know

 • If your sewage flows into water, keep an eye out for telltale signs of problems such as sludge that’s overflowing, or scum on the water.

-• Carefully read your permit, as this will detail the list of requirements you need to meet.
-It’s also a good idea to double-check how you’re expected to meet these criteria at the time of organising your permit.
+• Carefully read your permit, as this will detail the requirements you must meet.
+It’s also a good idea to double-check how you’re expected to meet these criteria when organising your permit.

-• Speak to the Environment Agency before installing a new system to check if a permit is required; also ensure any new systems meet British Standard BS EN 12566, and check with local councils that they adhere to regional planning requirements and Building Regulations.
+• Speak to the Environment Agency before installing a new system to check if a permit is required.
+Also, ensure any new systems meet British Standard BS EN 12566 and check with local councils to ensure they adhere to regional planning requirements and Building Regulations.

 • When selling a property, inform the buyer in writing if there is a septic tank or small sewage treatment plant, including details of its location, condition and maintenance requirements.